webindustry/live_editor/README.md

 ## Development notes
 Live Editor has been built with Cake PHP 2.5 and jQuery.
-- Cake PHP debug mode is enabled by default.
-To turn it off set Configure::write('debug',0) in app/Config/core.php

 ## Ideas to improve Live Editor
+- Make it work on more browsers and platforms
 - Multiple stylesheets per project
 - Compass integration to enable separation of code onto different stylesheets
 - Allow multiple users to edit the same stylesheet (in a similar way to editing Google Docs)